 How can I give feedback on Halls?

-You can speak to a Residential Coordinator or the Accommodation Officer.
+You can speak to the Residence Life Assistant or the Accommodation Officer.
 Please take responsibility to do this yourself-if you are over 18 we need to be able to speak directly with you, not your parents.

 The important thing is that you tell someone so that we can respond appropriately.